kangyolo/get-started-jetson-nano/README.md

 ## Case and Fan

 Case is so important for Jetson Nano, it's prevent evil things happen to this litter machine.
 It also easier to carry the Jetson.
 I found a lot of 3d models for Jetson Nano.
 I selected one and printed it out.
-You can check it out in [3d folder]()
+You can check it out in [3d folder](https://github.com/kangyolo/get-started-jetson-nano/tree/main/3d)

+You also need a cooling fan to control the heat.
+I bought litte cooling fan for Jetson Nano [here](https://shopee.co.id/Dedicated-Cooling-Fan-for-Jetson-Nano-5V-3PIN-Reverse-proof-i.27499686.7977315796)

 ## Power Supply